devcoditor/EditorX/README.md

 * `"projectSaved"` - triggered whenever the changes are saved to the filesystem in the browser are completed.
 * `"dialogOpened"` - triggered whenever a modal dialog opens, like when a user is deleting a file.
 * `"dialogClosed"` - triggered whenever a modal dialog closes.
+* `"capacityExceeded"` - triggered whenever the project's files reach or exceed the maximum allowed disk capacity.
+Some operations will be disallowed until sufficient space has been recovered (e.g., user deletes files).
+A second argument, `size`, indicates the number of bytes the project is over capacity.
+* `"capacityRestored"` - triggered after a `"capacityExceeded"` event when sufficient space has been recovered to continue normal disk activity.
+* `"projectSizeChange"` - triggered when the project's size on disk changes.
+The event includes two arguments: `size`, which is the new size of the project in bytes, and `percentUsed` which is a percentage of disk space used out of the total available capacity.

 There are also high-level events for changes to files: